Fitness apps make it possible to get a convenient, quality workout in the comfort and privacy of your home.

 This article takes a look at the pros, cons, and cost of the iFit app to help you decide whether it’s the right fit for your fitness goals.

-iFit is a subscription-based fitness application that offers hundreds of live and on-demand workout classes.
+iFit is a subscription-based fitness app that offers thousands of on-demand workout classes.

-There are two ways to use the app, including streaming it on an iFit-compatible cardio machine or downloading it on your device.
+There are two ways to use the app — you can stream it on an iFit-compatible cardio machine or download it onto your device.

-Currently, four major brands offer iFit integration, including NordicTrack, FreeMotion, ProForm, and Reebok.
+Currently, three major fitness equipment brands offer iFit integration: NordicTrack, FreeMotion, and ProForm.

-Alternatively, you can also access iFit classes using your own device, such as a smartphone or tablet.
+Alternatively, you can access iFit classes using your own device, such as a smartphone or tablet.

-iFit works with over 100 certified trainers, including former Olympians and ultramarathon runners, to provide a wide variety of workouts, including:
+iFit works with almost 200 certified trainers, including former Olympians and ultramarathon runners, to provide a wide variety of workouts, including: